f5devcentral/f5-agility-labs-nginx/docs/class5/module4/module4.rst

 Module 4 - API Security
 =======================

-In this section, we will configure NGINX App Protect to protect the Arcadia Finance app's API.
+In this section,you will configure NGINX App Protect to protect the Arcadia Finance app's API.

 NGINX App Protect can protect APIs in several ways: